 PhD in Neural Computation & Machine Learning

 This Joint PhD program trains students in the application of machine learning to neuroscience and neural inspired machine learning algorithms by combining core elements of the ML PhD program and the Program in Neural Computation (PNC) offered by the Center for the Neural Basis of Cognition (CNBC).

-The MLD requirements for graduation with a Joint-ML PhD degree are the same as those for the regular MLD PhD (including the requirement for the PhD thesis committee composition), with only the following differences:
+The MLD requirements for graduation with a Joint-ML PhD degree are the same as those for the regular MLD PhD requirements (including the requirement for the PhD thesis committee composition), with only the following differences:

 - A Joint-ML PhD thesis will be a contribution to the combination of Machine Learning and the other field.